 Why a paint chip?

-First off, kids just love these things.
+First off, kids just love them.=!
 Ask a child to choose from a stack of paint chips and they’ll be immediately excited about picking a favorite color.
 Next, paint chip colors have wonderfully creative names.
-This is essential for paint chip improv for two reasons: 1) the creative names spark your students imaginations, and 2) the paint chip names provide the necessary rhythm to make this activity work.
+This is essential for paint chip improv for two reasons: 1) the creative names spark your students’ imaginations, and 2) the paint chip names provide the necessary rhythm to make this activity work.

 1. Have your student choose a paint chip.
 Read the names of each of the four paint colors and determine their corresponding rhythms (by clapping… of course).
 For example, one of my paint chip colors is called “Tangerine Dream”.
 This becomes two eighths, a quarter and a half note.
 It’s easiest if you work within 4/4 time when deciding on the matching rhythm.

 2. Write each rhythm you come up with directly in each of the four squares on the paint chip.
-Don’t worry if some of the rhythms have eighth notes (I’m not really a believer in holding off on these until the method books introduce them as kids can usually pick up on the concept easily).
+Don’t worry if some of the rhythms have eighth notes (these can often be taught by rote if your students’ method book hasn’t yet introduced this rhythm).

 3. Clap through each of the four rhythms with your student either saying the counting or saying the paint chip name.
 Then, practice playing each of the four rhythms on any group of three black keys.